 V, once again, has an explicit reference to the use of the partnership model.
 M+F has eliminated it, but this time a trace remains, the reference to "the divisor" (cf. above, p.
-23).
+24).

 The final explicit and reference to divine Grace is obviously not present in V, which goes on with a collection of 32 mixed problems.
 But the routine religious tone is not rare in abbacus texts.
-The commercial environment and its teachers may not have been much influenced by the ecclesiastical prohibition of usury (relative as it was) - but sinning (in this as in so many other environments and situations) did not prevent pious attitudes (cf. above, note 24).
+The commercial environment and its teachers may not have been much influenced by the ecclesiastical prohibition of usury (relative as it was) - but sinning (in this as in so many other environments and situations) did not prevent pious attitudes (cf. above, note 25).

-This was one abbacus book among many - and because it seems to be a recast of an original, meant to adapt the text to the school environment, probably as representative as a single specimen can be - apart from the occasional Provençal colouring and from the absence of algebra, included in many abbacus books (as also in Jacopo's original).
-However, even this absence reflects its adaptation to the school environment.
-In any case, we shall return to the algebra contained in $\bf V$ and to abbacus algebra in general in chapter IV.
+This was one abbacus book among many - and because it seems to be a recast of an original - a recast meant to adapt the text to the school environment - probably as representative as a single specimen can be, apart from the occasional Provençal colouring and from the absence of algebra, included in many abbacus books (as also in Jacopo's original).
+However, even this absence (shared by many other abbacus books) reflects its adaptation to the school environment.
+In any case, we shall return to the algebra contained in V and to abbacus algebra in general in chapter IV.